 - Other regulations as may be required.

 All contractors are required to be licensed to work within the City before they can get a permit.
-Information and Applications are available by clicking the links below or by visiting the Public Works Office on the 2nd Floor of City Hall.
+Information and Applications are available by clicking the links below or by visiting the Neighborhood Services Office on the 2nd Floor of City Hall.
 If you have any questions, feel free to stop by the office or call 620-441-4420.